danim47c/horizontal-scaler-P9xk/README.md

 # Horizontal Scaler for [Railway](https://railway.app)

 Railway doesn't offer first-party support for horizontal scaling.Thus, I have built a workaround for now that allows scaling out to any number of instances.
-And also supports auto-scaling, where your app scales up under periods of high load, before scaling back down once the traffic slows down.
-This is an experimental service & horizontal-scaler use railway's internal API which can break in future.
-I won't be responsible for that.
+And also supports auto-scaling, where your app scales up under periods of high load, before scaling back down once the traffic slows down. **This is an experimental service & horizontal-scaler uses railway's internal API which can break in future.
+I won't be responsible for that.**

 ## Step-By-Step Guide